cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 than the corresponding definitions for public-key encryption {{BHK09}}.)

-Whether a given KEM provides IND-CCA depends on whether the attacker is assumed to have access to quantum computing capabilities or not.
+Whether a given KEM provides IND-CCA depends on whether the attacker is assumed to have access to quantum computing capabilities or not (assuming the scheme is without bugs and the implementation is correct).
 Post-quantum KEMs are intended to provide IND-CCA security against such an attacker.
 Traditional KEMs are not.